jesseechan/Spotify-Analytics/README.md

 # Spotify API Analytics with Azure Databricks and Snowflake

 This project analyzes Spotify streaming and generates insights like top artists by popularity, genre, and audio features.
-It is an end-to-end data pipeline that pulls real music data from the Spotify Web API, processes and enriches through Azure, Databricks, and loads it into Snowflake for analytics and visualization.
+It is an end-to-end data pipeline that pulls real music data from the Spotify Web API, processes and enriches through Azure Databricks, loads it into Snowflake for analytics, and connects to Power BI for dashboards and visualizations.